R. H. Bing: Geometric topology

-In 1952, Bing showed that the double of a solid Alexander horned sphere was the 3-sphere.
-This showed the existence of an involution on the 3-sphere with fixed point set equal to a wildly embedded 2-sphere, which meant that the original Smith conjecture needed to be phrased in a suitable category.
-This result also jump-started research into crumpled cubes.
-The proof involved a method later developed by Bing and others into set of techniques called Bing shrinking.
+Bing's first major paper in geometric topology appeared in 1952 in the Annals of Mathematics.
+He showed that the double of a solid Alexander horned sphere was the 3-sphere, demonstrating the existence of wild involutions on the 3-sphere with fixed point set equal to a wildly embedded 2-sphere.
+This meant that the original Smith conjecture needed to be rephrased in a suitable category, and the result jump-started research into crumpled cubes.
+The proof involved a shrinking method later developed by Bing and others into a powerful set of techniques called Bing shrinking.
 Proofs of the generalized Schoenflies conjecture and the double suspension theorem relied on Bing-type shrinking.